-- Developers should assume that they will need to create the new greenspace themselves and secure its status and management permanently through public ownership or trust and related funding arrangements that are self-sustaining.
+- Developers should assume that they will need to create the new green-space themselves and secure its status and management permanently through public ownership or trust and related funding arrangements that are self-sustaining.
 Local authority (SADC) and local council (town and parish council) options may be available but private management arrangements may be necessary and must be secured by planning obligations. - Larger strategic open spaces/play areas, rather than small spaces, will be preferred so as to maximise use options and ease management and maintenance.
-Spaces should be multi-functional and provide varied types of enjoyment for all age groups. - Design and management should generally be for the benefit of ecological/wildlife habitat, as well as good general public access and appropriate recreational and sporting use. - Design and management arrangements should incorporate any Sustainable Urban Drainage Systems (SUDS) features needed for any nearby or associated area.
-This requirement must be considered as part of initial Masterplanning and appropriate provision, management and maintenance arrangements should be secured by planning obligations. - h) Creation of new green space through development or other opportunities will be directed at meeting needs for the new development and also addressing identified needs and deficiencies in the host settlement.
+Spaces should be multi-functional and provide varied types of enjoyment for all age groups. - Design and management should generally be for the benefit of ecological/wildlife habitat, as well as good general public access and appropriate recreational and sporting use.